Transforming Diabetes Care in Wales National Networking Forum

 Build knowledge and confidence through expert discussion

-This carefully designed forum will enhance your clinical skills and provide you with practical, actionable strategies to advance diabetes care across Wales.
-Alongside engaging presentations, you will have the opportunity to select two of the following interactive, case-based workshops*:
+This carefully designed forum was designed to enhance your clinical skills and provide you with practical, actionable strategies to advance diabetes care across Wales.
+Alongside engaging presentations, attendees had the opportunity to select two of the following interactive, case-based workshops:

 1 Managing diabetes in pregnancy: advances and best practice